constantine-fry/Foursquare-API-v2/README.md

 ###Features
 * In-App Authentication
 * Asynchronous requests with blocks
-* Build-in image uploader for photos
+* Build-in image uploader for photos.
+    *You can use [CFAsyncImageView](https://github.com/Constantine-Fry/CFAsyncImageView) for downloading images.
 * Made with native framworks:
     * NSJSONSerialization for JSON parsing
     * NSURLConnection for requests